 When you’ve had some time to process the date, make contact and let your date know where you’re at.
 Contacting them the same day or evening is perfect because chances are, they’re having all the same thoughts and worries that you are.
 The sooner you make contact, the sooner you can both establish whether or not you want to see each other again.

-Not all first dates will lead to second dates, and if your date doesn’t then don’t be deterred.
-Pick up contact with other matches and try again.
-Nothing pays off better than perseverance!
+Not all first dates will lead to second dates, and if yours’ doesn’t then don’t be deterred.
+Contact with other matches and try again.
+Nothing pays off better than perseverance.

 If this article gave you the confidence to find your match, try eHarmony today!Join Now